 - Before the Calibration step: This requires more manual work as the position of Tie Points on images is not precise as it is determined only based on the initial image geolocation and orientation.
 However, marking the Tie Points before processing can eliminate the need for reprocessing or reoptimizing the Calibrate step.

 - After the Calibration step: The position of Tie Points on images is more precise as external and internal camera parameters are calculated.
-However, you will need to reprocess or reoptimize the Calibrate step.
+However, you will need to reprocess or reoptimize the Calibration step.

 Coordinate Reference System